ABOUT // Bio

 About the Author

-Morgan also co-produced and wrote the interactive supplementary sections of The Criterion Collection's laserdisc and DVD editions of Terry Gilliam's BRAZIL and THE ADVENTURES OF BARON MUNCHAUSEN, documenting and analyzing the production of those films, analyzing script drafts, and recording audio commentary.
+Morgan also co-produced and wrote the interactive supplementary sections of The Criterion Collection's laserdisc, DVD and Blu-ray editions of Terry Gilliam's BRAZIL, THE ADVENTURES OF BARON MUNCHAUSEN, and TIME BANDITS, documenting and analyzing the production of those films, analyzing script drafts, animating storyboards, and recording audio commentary.

 He is author and/or editor of a series of film books for Avon/HarperCollins, including MONTY PYTHON SPEAKS!
 (1999), a history of the British comedy troupe; John Anderson's SUNDANCING (2000), a snapshot of the Sundance Film Festival; and KNOWING THE SCORE, featuring conversations with many of Hollywood's leading composers, including Elmer Bernstein, Philip Glass, Carter Burwell, John Corigliano, David Raksin, Mychael Danna, Michael Kamen and Jocelyn Pook (2000).
 He also contributed to The Movies: Preserving America's Film Treasures for the Library of Congress.